-Have you ever felt like your brain is whizzing along in a car going 95 mph down the freeway and you’re on a tricycle pedaling as fast as you can to keep up with it?
-Or you’re racing around in the morning and something important that you have to do pops into your head and you foolishly think, “I’ll remember that later”, and then later you don’t even remember thinking that you’d remember it later…it’s like it never happened.
-Black hole territory.
+Have you ever felt like your brain is whizzing along in a car going 95 mph down the freeway, and you’re on a tricycle pedaling as fast as you can to keep up with it?
+Or you’re racing around in the morning and something vital that you have to do pops into your head and you foolishly think, “I’ll remember that later,” and then later you don’t even remember thinking that you’d remember it later…it’s like it never happened.
+Blackhole territory.

 These are the days when prioritization is going to be most important.
 Prioritization is not a well-liked word.
-It brings to mind images of people in business suits, Venn diagrams, and…frogs, if you’re me, but we will get to that in a moment.
-Prioritizing doesn’t have to be some lengthy, painful process that takes more time that it saves, though.
-You don’t need a whiteboard and it’s not necessary to create one of those crazy-popular planners with the washi tape, indexes, and hand drawn vectors.
+It brings to mind images of people in business suits, Venn diagrams, and…frogs if you’re me, but we will get to that in a moment.
+Prioritizing doesn’t have to be some lengthy, painful process that takes more time than it saves.
+You don’t need a whiteboard, and it’s not necessary to create one of those crazy-popular planners with the washi tape, indexes, and hand-drawn vectors.

 - Separate your to-do list by urgency and address those things that are the most urgent first.
-Things with a looming deadline shoot to the top of the list.
+Stuff with a looming deadline shoot to the top of the list.

-- If two things have the same level of urgency, do the one that impacts the most people first.
-For example, if many other people can’t move on with their part of the project until you get your part finished up, it’s more important than something that only impacts you or one other person.
+- If two things have the same level of urgency, do what impacts the most people first.
+For example, if many other people can’t move on with their part of the project until you get your piece finished up, it’s more important than something that only impacts you or one other person.

 - If you’re still torn, consider the potential ramifications of not getting something done.
 Will you lose potential clients?
 Will your boss purchase a voodoo doll in your honor?
-Obviously, those are pretty big deals.
-Will you just miss a pointless meeting or will you have to put off answering non-urgent emails for a few hours?
+Those are pretty big deals.
+Will you miss a pointless meeting, or will you have to put off answering non-urgent emails for a few hours?
 Not a big deal.

 Lastly, if you’re not delegating, maybe you should be.
-If you’re looking for proof, look no further than the survey done by Harris Poll for CareerBuilder for which 2,138 hiring managers and HR professionals and 3,022 full time workers across a wide variety of companies were questioned to determine that:
+If you’re looking for proof, look no further than the survey done by Harris Poll for CareerBuilder – 2,138 hiring managers and HR professionals and 3,022 full-time workers across a wide variety of companies were questioned to determine that:

 “You must focus on the most important, mission-critical tasks each day and night, and then share, delegate, delay, or skip the rest.” –Jessica Jackley